How To Create Your Own Steam Room

 How Steam Generators Work

-Steam generators heat water to produce steam under forced pressure in a single vessel.
+Typically using a digital steam shower control unit, steam generators heat water to produce steam under forced pressure in a single vessel.
 Using submerged heating elements, water is pressurized and converted into steam when heated to a boil under the pressure.
 Steam generators work well for situations that require on-demand steam, such as in a steam shower.
 They are easy to start up and are typically small enough to be placed almost anywhere.

 Steam generators don’t use any combustible fuel and they don’t consume any energy while not in use.
 Mr. Steam steam generators are around the size of a briefcase, however, there are several size options to fit the space for your project.
 The generator can be installed as far as 60 feet away from the shower or steam room, anywhere that is dry and heated and out of sight.
 These generators are perfect for turning your shower into a steam shower or building your own steam room in your home.